Friday, December 30, 2022

 Here's Wednesday night, with a close-up on Great Performances and the intriguing and oddly acrobatic Pilobolus Dance Theatre.

-A few years later, another Pilobolus special had a work called "Molly's Not Dead" that my buddy Mike and I would re-enact ourselves in the schoolyard.
-It wasn't the dancing part so much just the bit where one performer carried another in his arms and said toward the audience, "Pa?
-Molly's dead.
-She ate some leaves."
-And then, as in the show, I'd walk around singing, "Oh, Molly's not dead... she's only a-sleepin'..." with Mike limp in my arms like a sack of dog food (except lighter).
-I recall this peculiar presentation occurring in winter months, when we St. Pius X students were forced to have recess in the front parking lot, running around on asphalt.
-One time my mom was at the school, doing whatever school moms did, and she happened to see this.
+I recall this peculiar performance occurring in winter months, when we St. Pius X students were forced to have recess in the front parking lot, running around on asphalt.
+One time my mom was at the school, doing whatever school moms did, and she happened to see this act.
 She later said to me, sternly, "His father just died, that's all his poor mother needs is for you to drop him on his head in the parking lot.
 Don't do that anymore!"
-But, as I recall, I did it again, just being extra careful not to drop him on his head, although I'm sure there were plenty other instances of way more injurious horseplay happening all the time.
-Seriously, when I carried Mike around, there's a fair chance I didn't then set him down so much as stuffed him into the vault-like St. Vincent de Paul donation receptacle, a metal crypt that could house a dozen nerds somewhat comfortably.
-(Unless they were pudgy nerds like myself.)
+But, as I recall, I did do it again, just being extra careful not to drop him on his head—although I'm sure there were many other instances of way more injurious horseplay happening, and pretty much all the time.
+Seriously, when I carried Mike around, there's a fair chance that instead of simply setting him down, I’d stuff him into the vault-like St. Vincent de Paul donation receptacle, a metal crypt that could probably contain a fair number of nerds somewhat comfortably.
+(Unless they were pudgy nerds like myself.
+Skinny Mike, you coulda fit a dozen of him, easy.)

 Here's Friday late night, plus all of New Year's Eve Saturday, when I remember catching some of Die Fledermaus on WNEW 5 with my mom, and then later we watched Yellow Submarine.
 She fell asleep, so I got to stay up pretty late that night, and for whatever reason--a presaging of my later obsession with NYC-area television advertising, perhaps?--I distinctly remember seeing the Crazy Eddie boys' room doo-wop commercial.
 Weird, the things we remember...